-I’ve been wanting to develop an easy duck pancakes recipe for the longest time.
+I’ve been wanting to develop easy duck pancakes with plum sauce recipe for the longest time.
 It’s one of my all-time favourite things to order in good Chinese restaurants.
 Cooking duck, in general, can be daunting and most often reserved for eating out, but this recipe takes the fuss out of it.
 The duck is juicy and delicious although won’t be as crispy as a deep-fried duck.
 This is the perfect meal to share around a table and where people can make their own.
 Alternatively, they could be impressive party snacks.
-Use Hoisin sauce if you prefer and don’t want to make the plum sauce.
+Use Hoisin sauce if you prefer and don’t want to make plum sauce.

 I developed this recipe to pair with the Essay Wines red blend.
 “Essay” refers to the popular abbreviation for South Africa (SA) as well as implying an “assemblage” or blending of things to create a whole greater than its parts.

 ESSAY wines consist of 2 blended wines produced in a Mediterranean style representing the best from our area of Agter-Paarl.
 Their vineyards are unirrigated and planted on old Malmesbury shale soils producing wines with distinctive flavour and texture.

 The ESSAY red is their take on a southern Rhone blend: the wine shows ripe berry fruit and soft gentle tannins with a brush of fine oak.
 With a hint of spice and a little smokiness, this medium-bodied red wine is smooth and packed with flavour.
 It was the perfect pairing for these duck pancakes with plum sauce.
 Hints of Chinese five-spice are dotted throughout the recipe adding so much exotic flavour.